 Put simply, if your team members think you are not listening to them, they won't want to approach you.

-Good listening is not about hearing what someone is saying and waiting for him or her to finish so you can have your "two cents."
-You have to engage your eyes, as well as your ears, give the other person your full attention, and draw on your emotional intelligence.
-Being switched on in this way builds trust and respect, both of which are important for increasing approachability.
+Good listening is not about hearing what someone is saying and waiting for them to finish so you can have your "two cents."
+You have to engage your eyes as well as your ears, give the other person your full attention, and draw on your emotional intelligence.
+This type of Mindful Listening builds trust and respect, both of which are important for increasing approachability.

 Engage in Active Listening.
-This is the process by which you pay attention to the words that someone is saying, and understand the complete message that he is sending.
-Listening in this way is important, because it shows you are paying attention, so your colleagues feel engaged and valued.
+This is the process by which you pay attention to the words that someone is saying, and understand the complete message they are sending.
+Listening in this way is important because it shows you are paying attention, so your colleagues feel engaged and valued.

 Another approach is Empathic Listening.
 This can help you to win your team members' trust and get to the root of any issues they may have.
-Do this by identifying key points and repeating them back to the speaker to get her to open up.
+Do this by identifying key points and repeating them back to the speaker to get them to open up.
 What's important is to pay attention to what's not being said, as well as what is – the absence of words can often be telling.

 (Questions 1, 4, 7, 11, 13, 15)Your score is 0 out of 0

 There is a huge crossover between appearing approachable and being positive, and this is especially important when we consider verbal communication.
 What we say is a crucial part of approachability, because it has the power to build trust and create a strong team spirit.